songbai-liu/RMTF/README.md

 Regarding the RMTF7, it is defined as a 2-task portfolio optimization problem on different datasets, where each task is a 2-objective LMOP that aims to find the portfo-lio of instruments having the largest expected return and the lowest risk.

+# DRNEA: An evolutionary algorithm via discriminative reconstruction network (DRN).
+Evolutionary transfer optimization (ETO) has been becoming a hot research topic in the field of evolutionary computation, which is based on the fact that knowledge learning and transfer across the related optimization exercises can improve the effi-ciency of others.
+However, rare studies employ ETO to solve large-scale multiobjective optimization problems (LMOPs).
+To fill this research gap, this paper proposes a new multitasking ETO algorithm via a powerful transfer learning model to simul-taneously solve multiple LMOPs.
+In particular, inspired by adversarial domain adaptation in transfer learning, a discrimi-native reconstruction network (DRN) model (containing an encoder, a decoder, and a classifier) is created for each LMOP.
+At each generation, the DRN is trained by the currently ob-tained nondominated solutions for all LMOPs via backpropaga-tion with gradient descent.
+With this well-trained DRN model, the proposed algorithm can:
+(1) transfer the solutions of source LMOPs directly to the target LMOP for assisting its optimization, (2) evaluate the correlation between the source and target LMOPs to control the transfer of solutions, (3) learn a dimensional-reduced Pareto-optimal subspace of the target LMOP to improve the efficiency of transfer optimization in the large-scale search space.